What are the Liberty Protection Safeguards (LPS)?

 When is the Court of Protection used for the LPS?

 If the person or anyone else, such as their family, IMCA or appropriate person, wishes to challenge the care and support arrangements authorised under the LPS, they can apply to the Court of Protection and may be eligible for legal aid.

 What is Devon County Council doing in preparation?

 We have a project group looking at:

-- what this means for the person themselves, staff, providers, services
+- what LPS means for the person themselves, and what it means for staff, care providers and services

-- the changes that are needed to meet our new statutory duties
+- what changes are needed to meet our new statutory duties

-- what functions the central LPS Coordination Service will provide
+- what functions the DCC central LPS Coordination Service will provide

-- ultimately better outcomes for people who are being deprived of their liberty
+- most importantly, ensuring the best outcomes for people who are being deprived of their liberty

 If you are interested and want further reading at this point, the Department of Health’s LPS factsheet explains the LPS in more detail.